sagedemage/indeed_job_scraping/README.md

 # indeed_job_scraping

-A web scraping program used to scrap the information of jobs in Indeed
+A web scraping program written in Python.
+It is used to scrap the information of jobs in Indeed.

 ## Setup the Project